Fighter Maker: Fighter Maker

-Part of Agetec Inc.'s Designer Series, Fighter Maker is 3D-based and allows users to create custom moves for their fighters.
+Part of Agetec's Designer Series, Fighter Maker is 3D-based and allows users to create custom moves for their fighters.

 The music for the game was composed by the U.K. band INTELLIGENTSIA, who also created the in-game FX; MIRAI, one of the band's 2 members, is a playable character in the game.

-The Japanese edition of the first FM game is also known for having one licensed character, Street Fighter EX's Skullomania, complete with the original move list.
+The first FM game is also known for having one licensed character, Street Fighter EX's Skullomania, complete with the original move list.

 Reception

 The game received average reviews according to the review aggregation website GameRankings.
-IGN said, "When you actually put the character into the game, controls are pretty tight and solid", and concluded, "Fighter Maker is one of the most unique software packages on the PlayStation.
-I'm guessing we're going to see a ton of websites dedicated to characters gamers have created, uploaded with the handy-dandy DexDrive.
-The competition between friends is going to be fierce.
-Who can create the coolest, most utilitarian character in the game?"
+IGN commended the game's controls as "tight" and "solid", as well its character creation system, and called Fighter Maker "one of the most unique software packages" for the PlayStation.
 GameRevolution gave it a mixed review, a few weeks before the game was released Stateside.
 In Japan, Famitsu gave it a score of 25 out of 40.